zalando/postgres-operator/docs/reference/operator_parameters.md

   writable by the group ID specified.
 This is required to run Spilo as a non-root process, but requires a custom Spilo image.
 Note the FSGroup of a Pod cannot be changed without recreating a new Pod.

+* **pod_fs_group_change_policy**
+  Configure the `fsGroupChangePolicy` in the Pod `securityContext` to avoid invalid volume permissions after `kubelet` restarts.
+See *[Configure volume permission and ownership change policy for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#configure-volume-permission-and-ownership-change-policy-for-pods)* for details.
+If specified, valid options are `OnRootMismatch` (change permissions and ownership if the permission and the ownership of root directory does not match with expected permissions of the volume) and `Always` (always change permission and ownership of the volume when volume is mounted).

 * **spilo_privileged**
   whether the Spilo container should run in privileged mode.
 Privileged mode is